organizational culture

 - Mr. Culver addresses failure and the importance of family to help support you in times of need.

-- One of the biggest lessons learned for me personally was nothing that I did or accomplished with my company would have been possible without the support of my wife, children, parents and in-laws (the later two providing financial support during the early years in times of need).
+- One of the biggest lessons I learned was that nothing that I did or accomplished with my company would have been possible without the support of my wife, children, parents, and in-laws (the latter two providing financial support during the early years in times of need).

 - With understanding comes humility.

-This is interesting to me because it makes assumptions about the organizational culture that these people will be working in.
-People like this can thrive in companies that want to foster collaboration, raise the bar for all – but provide a safety net for teammates as well.
-These are environments where mistakes are welcome as long as they are not repeated (“you’re not trying hard enough if you never make a mistake”), and where winning the right way beats winning at any cost.
+This interests me because it makes assumptions about the organizational culture in which these people will be working.
+People like this can thrive in companies that want to foster collaboration and raise the bar for all – but also provide a safety net for teammates.
+These are environments where mistakes are welcome as long as they are not repeated (“You’re not trying hard enough if you never make a mistake”) and where winning the right way beats winning at any cost.

 So, what do you think makes a good hire?
 Does that criteria change if you are a business owner versus a manager?